recdao/arc.js/docs/Transactions.md

 Using [TransactionService](api/classes/TransactionService), you can track when transactions are about to start happening, how many transactions there will be, and when each transaction has completed.

 For example, out of all functions in Arc.js, [DAO.new](api/classes/DAO#new) generates the most transactions.
-Suppose you want to feed back to the user how many transaction to expect, and when each one has completed:.
+Suppose you want to feed back to the user how many transaction to expect, and when each one has completed.
 Here is how you can do that:

 ```javascript
 import { TransactionService } from "@daostack/arc.js";